 Brig.
 Gen. Rodolfo Diaz, commander of the Presidential Security Group (PSG) who has served as former President Joseph Estrada's security aide over the past 10 years, cried unabashedly at their parting of ways.

-As the boat pulled off the wharf, Mikey parted the curtains to enable his parents to wave one last goodbye to their supporters.
+As the boat pulled off the wharf, Mikey parted the curtains to let his parents wave one last goodbye to their supporters.
 The former leader also saluted members of the PSG.

-The vessel took them across the river to the PSG headquarters at the other side where the party boarded a silver van.
+The vessel took them across the river to the PSG headquarters on the other side where the party boarded a silver van.

-Meanwhile, a huge crowd of anti-Arroyo protesters who marched all the way from the EDSA Shrine to Mendiola were already dangerously close to the Palace after knocking down the first phalanx of defense set up by the police.
+Meanwhile, a huge crowd of anti-Arroyo protesters who marched from the EDSA Shrine to Mendiola were already dangerously close to the Palace after knocking down the first phalanx of defense set up by the police.

 Arroyo desperately tried to hang on to power